-- Using TPAS, contractors are required to submit the Compliance Plan electronically within 10 working days of the date of acceptance of tender. - For Indigenous or selected Indigenous projects, as part of the Compliance Plan contractors are required to upload the agreed IEO Plan signed by all parties in TPAS. - For major projects, as part of the Compliance Plan, contractors are required to develop and upload a Skills Development Plan in TPAS and enter the Training Coordinator.
+- Using TPAS, contractors are required to submit a Compliance Plan electronically within 10 working days of the date of acceptance of tender and upload the agreed IEO Plan signed by all parties. - For major projects, as part of the Compliance Plan, the contractors are required to develop and upload a Skills Development Plan in TPAS and enter the Training Coordinator.
 For further information, refer to the Guidelines for contractors - Skills Development Plan for major projects. - Where contractors or grant recipients tender components of a project that have available labour and training hours under the Training Policy, they are to include the Training Policy in their own tender and contract documents and ensure that subcontractors are made aware of and comply with the Training Policy requirements.